You can’t fix problems with the same thinking that made them.

 In 2014, Conway changed the name of its degree from Master of Arts in Landscape Design to Master of Science in Ecological Design, which reflects Conway’s applied curriculum and fundamental commitment to sustainability.

 In 2015, Conway opened a second campus in the former mill town of Easthampton, Massachusetts, in an effort to better reach the potential students and community partners who would benefit most from an ecological design approach.

 At the end of 2015, alum and former board member Bruce Stedman stepped in as executive director and initiated a period of strategic planning, which invited extensive participation and feedback from trustees, faculty, staff, students, alumni, and donors.
-The five-year strategic plan, formally adopted in 2017, will help guide the school during the five-year period leading up to our fiftieth anniversary in 2022.
-The plan prioritizes increasing diversity among applicants.
-We also hope to increase fundraising for project fees that will allow our students to work in communities with limited financial resources.
+The five-year strategic plan, formally adopted in 2017, helped guide the school during the five-year period leading up to our fiftieth anniversary in 2022-23.
+The plan prioritized increasing diversity among applicants.
+We are also increasing fundraising for project fees, to allow our students to work with communities with limited financial resources.
 Conway is adapting to changing times while continuing to teach a proven design process.

 Conway embraced a collaborative governance model in early 2017, where three employees share responsibility for primary leadership of the school.
-Bruce Stedman currently serves as Executive Director, Ken Byrne is Academic Director, and Priscilla Novitt is Administrative Director, and Kara Schnell is Finance Director.
+Currently, Ken Byrne is Academic Director, Priscilla Novitt is Administrative Director, and Kara Schnell is Finance Director.
 Together, the three serve as co-executive directors.